-In the Middle Ages at the time of the Norman Conquest, William the Conqueror granted overlordship of the Isle of Wight to his relative William FitzOsbern who began the construction of a castle at Carisbrooke.
-The Island passed to the De Redvers family in 1101 and was then sold to Edward 1 in 1293.
+Gradually, self-sufficient farmsteads developed into the Island's network of 101 settlements which are listed in the Domesday Book of 1086.
+Just after the Norman Conquest, William the Conqueror granted overlordship of the Isle of Wight to his relative William FitzOsbern who began the construction of a castle at Carisbrooke which controlled the isolated rural community well into the 17th Century.
+The Island was passed to the De Redvers family in 1101 and was then sold to Edward I in 1293.

-During the Hundred Years' War, the Island, like much of the south coast, became a target for marauding French.
-Concern about the French attacks is shown in the frequent modifications made to Carisbrooke Castle's defences in the 14th Century.
+During the Hundred Years War, the Island became a target for marauding French ships and concern about the French attacks is shown in the frequent modifications to defences all over the Island in the 14th Century.
+The County Town of Newport, the port town of Yarmouth and a failed town at Newtown were all laid out as formally planned settlements in the 14th Century.

-In the Tudor & Stuart period the strategic importance of the Island increased with the development of Portsmouth as a permanent naval base.
-Henry VIII accordingly built additional fortifications on the island.
-During the reign of Elizabeth 1, the Island was again threatened by invasion, this time from Spain.
+In the Tudor and Stuart period, the strategic importance of the Island increased with the development of Portsmouth as a permanent naval base, and Henry VIII strengthened his defences by building a series of defensive fortifications such as Yarmouth Castle, along the coastline.